tkilias/docker-db/README.md

 Node 11 : ['/home/user/MyCluster/n11/data/storage/dev.1', '/home/user/MyCluster/n11/data/storage/dev.2']
 ```

 This example creates two devices per container, but a single device is sufficient.
-As you can see, the file devices are created within the `data/storage` subdirectory of each node's docker root.
+As you can see, the file devices are created within the `data/storage` subdirectory of each node's Docker root.
 They are created as *sparse files*, i. e. their size is stated as the given size but they actually have size 0 and grow as new data is being written.

-All devices must be assigned to a "disk".
-A disk is a group of devices that can be assigned to a volume.
-If omitted, newly created devices will be assinged to the disk named "default".
+All devices must be assigned to a 'disk'.
+A disk is a group of devices that can be assigned to an EXAStorage volume.
+The disk name can be specified with the `--disk` parameter.
+If omitted, the newly created devices will be assigned to the disk named 'default'.

 ### Assigning devices to volumes

 After creating the devices, they have to be assigned to the corresponding volumes.
-If you did not use `--auto-storage` (see above), you have to edit EXAConf manually.
+If you did not use `--auto-storage` (see above), you have to edit `EXAConf` manually.
 Open it and locate the following section:

 ```
 [EXAVolume : DataVolume1]